datavizlouis/across-the-galaxy/README.md

 On the right, a scrollable story panel shows the selected character's beats as cards — each card contains the episode, the planet name, a one-line summary, and an expandable narrative description.
 The panel and the map are kept in sync: scrolling through beats highlights the current planet on the map.

-**Key decisions:**
-- **Character grid is pinned** to the top of the story panel so it's always visible regardless of scroll position.
-- **Beat cards page vertically** rather than scroll continuously — each beat occupies the full panel height, making it feel more like turning pages than scrolling a list.
-- **Beat image overlay** shows the character's name in large type, giving each card a cinematic header without requiring images for every planet.
-- **Path animation is per-segment** — each leg of the journey animates in sequence rather than all at once, so you can follow the route visually.
-- **Dimmed planets** — planets not in the selected character's journey are shown at low opacity, keeping the map readable without removing context.

 ---

 ### Section 2 — How the Story Unfolds (By Episode)